lightstep/opentelemetry-examples/README.md

-# Lightstep Examples
+# Lightstep OpenTelemetry Examples

+This repo contains example code and resources for working with OpenTelemetry.

+## With docker-compose

-This repo contains example client/server applications using different mechanism for sending data to Lightstep.
-The following examples are configured in the docker-compose file:
+The following client/server applications using different mechanism for sending data to Lightstep.
+The following examples are configured in the `docker-compose.yml` file:

 | name           | description |
 | -------------- | ----------- |